 - how often should audio be sampled?
 1 second/minute?
 10 seconds/min?
 How long should the audio fragment be?

 - is it a valid assumption to use full octaves? or should the spectrum be divided in smaller parts?

-The plan is to divide the audio spectrum up into octaves and calculate the total energy in each octave.
+The audio spectrum is divided up into octaves and the total energy in each octave is calculated.
 We can then easily apply sensor/housing specific corrections, do A weighting, etc.

 Subjective audio levels are generally calculated on a logarithmic scale in dB using "A-weighting".
 A-weighting calculates a subjective loudness level from a physical loudness, applying a correction factor for each (part of an) octave band.

 |2828 Hz||4000 Hz||5657 Hz|